We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 When Employees Need Protection

-Your workplace must have a hearing-conservation program when employees are exposed to noise levels that are equal to or greater than 85 decibels averaged over an eight-hour period (dBA), known as the "Time-Weighted Average" (TWA).
-This represents the average noise exposure during a workday, considering both the noise level and the duration of exposure.
+A workplace must have a hearing conservation program when employees are exposed to noise levels equal to or greater than 85 decibels (dBA), averaged over an eight-hour workday.
+This 85 dBA level is called the "action level."
+It represents the average noise exposure during a work shift, based on both the intensity of the noise and the duration of exposure.

 Measure Noise Levels: Use a sound level meter to measure the noise level (in decibels, dB) at various times and locations within the employee's work environment.